TimothyStiles/sponsors/tiers.md

 ## The Enterprise <!--- 2499 -->

-You're company has been around and you want to show you're continuing to work on the bleeding edge of synthethic biology.
+Your company has been around and you want to show you're continuing to work on the bleeding edge of synthethic biology.
 Thank you!

 ### Perks